 Indulge in the Champagne Wine Region of France

 The Champagne wine region is one of the most famous wine regions in the world.
-It’s located in the northeast of France, just an hour and a half from Paris.
+It’s located in northeastern France, just an hour and a half from Paris.

-The whole area has been declared a UNESCO World Heritage Site and by law, only wines from this area may be called champagne.
-All similar wines are called sparkling wines.
+The entire area has been designated a UNESCO World Heritage Site, and by law, only wines produced in this region may be labeled as champagne.
+All similar wines are collectively referred to as sparkling wines.

 Champagne has become synonymous with the celebration of success and victory and is served in recognizable narrow and deep glasses to keep the bubbles as long as possible.